 MOD IAP/76A30/1

-RESOLUTION 131 (Rev. DUBAI, 2018)
+RESOLUTION 131 (Rev. bucharest, 2022)

-Measuring information and communication technologies to build an integrating and inclusive information society
+Measuring information and communication technologies to build an inclusive information society

-The Plenipotentiary Conference of the International Telecommunication Union (Dubai, 2018),
+The Plenipotentiary Conference of the International Telecommunication Union (Bucharest, 2022),

 recalling

-a) Resolutions 139 (Rev. Dubai, 2018), 140 (Rev. Dubai, 2018), 175 (Rev. Dubai, 2018), 179 (Rev. Dubai, 2018), 180 (Rev. Dubai, 2018) and 198 (Rev. Dubai, 2018) of this conference, in relation to ITU's role in producing comprehensive statistics in the domain of telecommunication/information and communication technologies (ICTs);
+a) Resolutions 139 (Rev. Bucharest, 2022), 140 (Rev. Bucharest, 2022), 175 (Rev. Bucharest, 2022), 179 (Rev. Bucharest, 2022), 180 (Rev. Bucharest, 2022) and 198 (Rev. Bucharest, 2022) of this conference, in relation to ITU's role in producing comprehensive statistics in the domain of telecommunication/information and communication technologies (ICTs);

-b) Resolution 71 (Rev. Dubai, 2018) of this conference, on the strategic plan of the Union for 2020-2023 and Resolution 200 (Rev. Dubai, 2018) of this conference, on the Connect 2030 Agenda for global telecommunication/ICT development, which approved strategic targets and indicators to monitor the development of ICTs and their support to the digital economy, and established a comprehensive linkage between the strategic goals of ITU and the targets and indicators of the Sustainable Development Goals (SDGs);
+b) Resolution 71 (Rev. Bucharest, 2022) of this conference, on the strategic plan of the Union for 2024-2027 and Resolution 200 (Rev. Bucharest, 2022) of this conference, on the Connect 2030 Agenda for global telecommunication/ICT development, which approved strategic targets and indicators to monitor the development of ICTs and their support to the digital economy, and established a comprehensive linkage between the strategic goals of ITU and the targets and indicators of the Sustainable Development Goals (SDGs);

-c) Resolution 8 (Rev. Buenos Aires, 2017) of the World Telecommunication Conference (WTDC), on collection and dissemination of information and statistics,
+c) Resolution 8 (Rev. Kigali, 2022) of the World Telecommunication Conference (WTDC), on collection and dissemination of information and statistics,

 taking into account